mag2323/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that creates a directory called my dir with permissions 751 in the working directory.
 13. Change grou
-Write a script that changes the group owner to school for the file hello The file hello will be in the working directory
+Write a script that changes the group owner to school for the file hello The file hello will be in the working directory.
+14. Owner and grop
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.